 Workers have alleged respiratory conditions resulting from exposure, including asthma, bronchiectasis, chronic bronchiolitis, chronic obstructive pulmonary disease, and emphysema.
-However, the most significant claims to date involve bronchiolitis obliterans, a potentially life-threatening condition which involves the blocking of bronchial passages in the lungs as a result of chronic scarring, and which does not not respond to normal asthma medication.
+However, the most significant claims to date involve bronchiolitis obliterans, a potentially life-threatening condition that involves the blocking of bronchial passages in the lungs as a result of chronic scarring, and that does not respond to normal asthma medication.

 Workers with this condition may be able to pursue workers' compensation relief.

 Some law firms are have brought product liability claims against manufacturers of butter flavoring, on the basis that they knew or should have known that the product was hazardous, and that they failed to provide adequate warnings about the chemical.
 International Flavors & Fragrances, and its subsidiary, Bush Boake Allen, Inc., have argued that these claims are without merit and that the butter flavoring they have produced is not to blame for the workers' medical problems.